freeCodeCamp/guide/src/pages/articles/python/python-decorators/index.md

     my_person = Person()
     print (my_person.get_fullname())

-> Output : `<p>`John Doe`</p>` :rocket: [Run code](https://repl.it/CXH5) ### Passing arguments to decorators Looking back at the example before the one above, you can notice how redundant the decorators in the example are.
+> Output : `<p>`John Doe`</p>` :rocket: <a href='https://repl.it/CXH5' target='_blank' rel='nofollow'>Run code</a> ### Passing arguments to decorators Looking back at the example before the one above, you can notice how redundant the decorators in the example are.
 3 decorators(div_decorate, p_decorate, strong_decorate) each with the same functionality but wrapping the string with different tags.
 We can definitely do much better than that.
 Why not have a more general implementation for one that takes the tag to wrap with as a string?
 Yes please!

     def tags(tag_name):
         def tags_decorator(func):